Sailor-Agents/Sailor-Agents.github.io/content/blog/workflow/index.md

 ## Introduction

-We propose **Reptile**, a terminal agent that operates under an extended **REPL (Read-Execute-Print-Learn)** protocol, where human feedback is seamlessly integrated into the agent's execution loop.
+We propose **Reptile**, a terminal agent that operates under an extended **REPL (Read-Execute-Print-Learn Loop)** protocol, where human feedback is seamlessly integrated into the agent's execution loop.

-Unlike traditional REPL (Read-Execute-Print-Loop) environments that focus solely on code evaluation, our REPL protocol emphasizes the iterative cycle of human-agent collaboration, transforming the terminal from a passive command executor into an interactive learning environment.
+Unlike traditional REPL (Read-Execute-Print Loop) environments that focus solely on code evaluation, our REPL protocol emphasizes the iterative cycle of human-agent collaboration, transforming the terminal from a passive command executor into an interactive learning environment.

 <figure style="text-align: center; margin: 1rem 0;">